JaySRT/Twitter-Sentiment-Analysis/README.md

 Running analysis on specific users, and how they interact with the world.
 Finding Twitter influencers and analyzing their follower trends and interactions.
 Monitoring the changes in the followers of a user.

+Twitter data is open, personal, and extensive.
+You can extract quite a bit from a user by analyzing their tweets and trends.
+You can also see how people are talking specific topics using keywords and business names.